 4. Explicit Reading Instruction in Primary Classrooms

 Lucero and Vargas (2021) conducted a study with Grade 1 pupils and found significant gains in reading comprehension using an explicit instruction model.
-The results support explicit teaching as a reliable strategy for early literacy, emphasizing the importance of clear modeling and guided practice during limited instructional time.
+The results support explicit teaching as a reliable strategy for early literacy, emphasising the importance of clear modelling and guided practise during limited instructional time.

 5. Higher-Order Thinking via Explicit Strategy Teaching